LukiOoO/Math-Lerning-repo/README.md

         Quit the server with CTRL-BREAK

 13. without closing the previously opened termianl, open a new terminal and go to the location of your LocalizationMath-Lerning-repo\math_learning_frontend>.
-    make sure you haven't opened a terminal with pipenv enabled if you have, type deactivate And type npm and
+    make sure you haven't opened a terminal with pipenv enabled if you have, type deactivate And type npm i

 14. to start the server frontend type npm start and you should open a window with a properly working application